top of page

 Reading Problems

-They guess at words after seeing the first letter
+• They guess words after seeing the first letter.

-They get "sick" when they have to read in class
+• They claim to feel "sick" when asked to read in class.

 Speech Problems

-They can't rhyme words like cat, hat, bat
+• They struggle to rhyme words like cat, hat, bat.

 Memory Problems

-They can't learn the alphabet or count well
+• They struggle to learn the alphabet or count.

 Writing Problems